 - VMSES/E is required to install and service this product. - If multiple users install and maintain licensed products on your system, there may be a problem getting the necessary access to MAINT's 51D disk.
-If you find that there is contention for write access to the 51D disk, you can eliminate it by converting the Software Inventory from minidisk to shared file system (SFS).
-See VMSES/E Introduction and Reference, section 'Changing the Software Inventory to an SFS Directory', for information on how to make this change. - RACF can be serviced using user ID 5VMRAC30 or MAINT, if using automated service procedures.
+If you find that there is contention for write access to the 51D disk, you can eliminate

+RACF can be serviced using user ID 5VMRAC40 or MAINT, if using automated service procedures.
 If you modify any user ID, minidisk address and SFS directory names you need to create a PPF override.